-1.9 If a councillor is unsure about any matter, s/he should contact the relevant Group Chair / Leader or the Monitoring Officer for appropriate advice and assistance.
-If an officer is unsure about any matter, s/he should contact the Monitoring Officer.
+1.9 If a councillor is unsure about any matter, they should contact the relevant Group Chair / Leader or the Monitoring Officer for appropriate advice and assistance.
+If an officer is unsure about any matter, they should contact the Monitoring Officer.